lizard20/c-programs/README.md

     $ make clean

-To compile a 'file.c'  in a terminal:
+To compile  'file.c' program  in a terminal:

     $ make <file>